Components of Capital or Equity

 Statement of Owner's Equity Example

-Here is a sample Statement of Owner's Equity of a service type sole proprietorship business, Strauss Printing Services.
+Here is a sample Statement of Owner's Equity of a service type sole proprietorship business, Carter Printing Services.
 All amounts are assumed and simplified for illustration purposes.

 Explanation and Pointers

 - A Statement of Owner's Equity (SOE) shows the owner's capital at the start of the period, the changes that affect capital, and the resulting capital at the end of the period.
 It is also known as "Statement of Changes in Owner's Equity".

 - A typical SOE starts with a heading which consists of three lines.
 The first line shows the name of the company; second the title of the report; and third the period covered.